hacwa/terraform-aws-glue-stack/README.md

-## things left to do

-Find a way to deploy this on a locked down windows laptop add steps how to configure power BI find out and add phoenix IP range ( then make this private or move somewhere internally) steps to tear down

-# Prerequisites

-Make sure you have:

-- A terminal with bash or zsh
-- AWS CLI installed
-- Terraform installed
+## Things Left To Do

+- Document requesting admin access to install Chocolatey (if restricted)
+- Find and document Phoenix IP range (then restrict RDS access to it)
+- Once IP is known, make this repo private or move it to an internal Cap repo

+---

+### Note: Project Name Prefix

+By default, this project uses `wex8` as a prefix for naming resources like:

+- the Glue job
+- the RDS database
+- the S3 bucket
+- IAM roles and more

+This is controlled by the `project` variable in `variables.tf`:

+variable "project" {
+  description = "Tag / resource name prefix" type        = string default     = "wex8"
+}

+If you want to change the prefix, edit this file and set a different default — or remove the default entirely to be prompted during `terraform apply`.

+## Install prerequisites on Windows using PowerShell

+1. Open PowerShell as Administrator (right-click and choose "Run as administrator").

+2. Install Chocolatey:

+   Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

+3. Exit the shell and reopen PowerShell as Administrator.

+4. Install required tools:

+   choco install terraform
+   choco install awscli
+   choco install git.install

-# Step 1 - Create an AWS Account
+## Step 1 – Create an AWS Account

 Go to https://aws.amazon.com and sign up if you don't already have an account.

+If you already have access through Indy, sign in using SSO.
+Once signed in, select **"Access Keys"** when presented with environment options — you’ll use those credentials in Step 4.

-# Step 2 - Create an IAM User with Permissions
+## Step 2 - Create an IAM User with Permissions

 - Go to IAM > Users > Create user
 - Under "Set permissions", choose "Attach policies directly"
 - Click "Create policy" (opens in a new tab)
-- Switch to the "JSON" tab
+- Switch to the JSON tab
-- Paste the contents of IAM-permission-policies.json over the default content
+- Paste in the contents of IAM-permission-policies.json
-- Click "Next"
-- Name the policy and click "Create policy"
+- Click Next, name the policy, and click Create policy
 - Back in the user creation tab, refresh the policy list
-- Search for your new policy, select it, and complete user creation
+- Select your new policy and complete user creation

-# Step 3 - Create Access Keys
+## Step 3 - Create Access Keys

-- Go to IAM > Users > select your new user
+- Go to IAM > Users > [your new user]
 - Go to the "Security credentials" tab
 - Click "Create access key"
 - Choose "Command Line Interface (CLI)" as the use case
-- Tick the confirmation box and click "Next"
+- Tick the confirmation box and click Next
 - Click "Create access key" and copy or download the keys

-# Step 4 - Add AWS Credentials
+## Step 4 – Add AWS Credentials in PowerShell (Windows)

+You have two options for setting AWS credentials:

+    ### Option 1 – Persistent (recommended)
-Edit or create this file: ~/.aws/credentials
+    1. Create or edit this file:

-Example:
+    C:\Users\<YourUsername>\.aws\credentials

+    2. Add the following content (replace with your actual keys):

     [default]
-aws_access_key_id = AKIAxxxxxxxxxxxxxxx
+    aws_access_key_id = YOUR_ACCESS_KEY_ID
-aws_secret_access_key = xxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    aws_secret_access_key = YOUR_SECRET_ACCESS_KEY

-Set the default region to eu-west-1:

-aws configure set region eu-west-1
+    3. Set the default region (PowerShell): aws configure set region eu-west-1

+    This creates or updates:
+    C:\Users\<YourUsername>\.aws\config

+---

+### Option 2 – Temporary (current session only)

+    In PowerShell, run:

+    $env:AWS_ACCESS_KEY_ID = "YOUR_ACCESS_KEY_ID"
+    $env:AWS_SECRET_ACCESS_KEY = "YOUR_SECRET_ACCESS_KEY"
+    $env:AWS_DEFAULT_REGION = "eu-west-1"

+    These environment variables will be lost when the shell is closed.

-# Step 5 - Clone and Deploy
+## Step 5 – Clone and Deploy

 git clone https://github.com/hacwa/terraform-aws-glue-stack.git
 cd terraform-aws-glue-stack
 terraform init
 terraform apply --auto-approve

+---

+### Important: Note the `db_endpoint` Output

+Once the deployment finishes, Terraform will display several outputs — **the only one you need to take note of is:**

+- `db_endpoint`

+Use this value as the **Server** field when connecting in Power BI.
+Make sure the value ends with `:3306`, for example:

+xxxx-xxxxx-xxxxx.xxxxxxxxax.eu-west-1.rds.amazonaws.com:3306
+This is the hostname and port of your MySQL database.

-# Step 6 - Create and upload Test Data
+## Step 6 - Create and Upload Test Data

 export BUCKET=$(terraform output -raw bucket_name)
 printf 'id,name\n1,Alice\n2,Bob\n' > /tmp/demo.csv
 aws s3 cp /tmp/demo.csv "s3://$BUCKET/raw/demo.csv"

-# Step 7 - Run Glue Job
+## Step 7 - Run Glue Job

 aws glue start-job-run --job-name wex8-glue-transform

-# Step  - pbtain creds for Power BI
+## Step 8 - Get RDS Credentials for Power BI

-terraform output -raw rds_username && \
+terraform output -raw rds_username terraform output -raw rds_password

+## Step 9 - Configure Power BI Desktop

+- Open Power BI Desktop
+- Choose MySQL as a data source
-terraform output -raw rds_password
+- Enter the RDS endpoint from: terraform output -raw db_endpoint
+- Use the credentials from Step 8

-# Step  - Tear down
+## Step 10 - Tear Down

-terraform apply --auto-approve
+terraform destroy --auto-approve